kubesphere/website/content/en/docs/installing-on-linux/introduction/air-gapped-installation.md

    {{</ notice >}}

-## Step 5: Push Images to Private Registry
+## Step 5: Push Images to Your Private Registry

 Transfer your packaged image file to your local machine and execute the following command to push it to the registry.